 If there are certain risks associated with you leaving the job, then there are also some good points linked to you leaving the job early.

-So here are few reasons, or you may also consider them as rewards of leaving your job, if you find it unsuitable.
+So here are a few reasons, or you may also consider them as rewards of leaving your job if you find it unsuitable.

 Rewards of Leaving Your Job Early if you Find it Unsuitable:

 1. You will not be able to do well if you hate your job:

 If you’ve developed negative feelings about your job from the very beginning, then you are probably not going to like it throughout.

 This will generate a lack of interest and dedication to you, and you are therefore not going to perform to the best of your potentials.

 It is quite natural; you are supposed to perform well only in a job that you like doing.

 2. This is a way to prove your commitment to dedication and engagement to work:

 Quitting an unsatisfactory job is a sign of your commitment towards your interest and engagement to work.

 It shows that you understand and believe in the fact that productivity comes easily only when you are offered with a happy and healthy work environment.